 - Candidates must take reasonable steps to ensure that their supporters’ actions comply with the campaign rules at all times and must be able to demonstrate this in the event of a complaint against them.

 - Candidates and their supporters may only use mailing lists where lawful to do so.
 In most cases, they require the consent of the student members on the list to use their details.
+Please see guidance on Reps and Student Groups Support document where this is outlined.

 - Candidates are not allowed to run in a slate.
 A slate is defined as a group of candidates joining together whether via resources, campaign material or encouraging voters to vote for other candidates.